Deep Learning and Elicitability for McKean-Vlasov FBSDEs With Common Noise: Problem Formulation

 where, for $j=0,\ldots,N-1$, $f_j^{k+1} = f(t_j,X_{t_j}^{k+1},Y_{t_j}^{k+1},Z_{t_j}^{k+1}, Z_{t_j}^{0,k},S_{t_j}^{k+1})$.
 We may then update $Z^0_{t_j}$ by computing

 Thus, as we have samples of $(Y_t^{k+1})_\tT$ and $(f_t^{k+1})_\tT$ from the previous steps, we may elicit $Z^{0,k+1}$ by

+Additionally, $Z_{t_i}^{k+1}$ can be obtained in the same way as above, replacing $\Delta W_i^0$ with $\Delta W_i$.
 We provide a summary of this part of the method in Algorithm \ref{methodology:backward_vol_elicitability_algorithm}.
-As we mentioned, in general, $Z^0$ might depend fully on $\mu$.
-Hence, we parametrize $Z^0$ as a recurrent neural network that takes $(t,X_t,(W_s^0)_{s \leq t})$ as inputs, to encode this path-dependence.
+Since they may depend fully on the path of the common noise, we parametrize them as a recurrent neural network that takes $(t,X_t,(W_s^0)_{s \leq t})$ as inputs, to encode this path-dependence.